 - Well drilling

-Taxable services are exempt when performed on or connected with new construction, reconstruction, alteration, expansion, or remodeling of buildings or structures
+However, taxable labor charges are exempt when on or connected with new construction, reconstruction, alteration, expansion, or remodeling of buildings or other structures.
+Taxable labor charges remain subject to sales tax in all other instances, such as repairs and installations.

 - Brick laying